 Switch off the heat and add 1 teaspoon Kashmiri red chili powder to the pan.

 Pour the tempering immediately over the dal and mix well.
-Serve hot.
+Garnish with chopped cilantro and serve hot.

 Frequently Asked Questions